AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Adobe Identity Management System (IMS)

-    * With Campaign v7.3.5, the authentication process to Campaign v8 has been improved and secured.
+    * With Campaign Classic v7.3.5, the authentication process to Campaign v8 has been improved and secured.
 Technical operators must now use Adobe Identity Management System (IMS) to connect to Campaign.
-Learn how to migrate your existing technical account(s) in this technote.
+Learn how to migrate your existing technical account(s) in [this technote](../../technotes/using/ims-migration.md).
-    * With Campaign v8, you will no longer be allowed to create operators from Campaign Client Console.
+    * With the next Adobe Campaign version, you will no longer be allowed to create operators from Campaign Client Console.
 If you are using the login/password native authentication, and plan to move to Adobe Campaign v8, you must migrate your operators to Adobe Identity Management System (IMS).
-Learn how to migrate your operators in this technote.
+Learn how to migrate your operators in [this technote](../../technotes/using/migrate-users-to-ims.md).

+    >[!IMPORTANT]
+    > These changes apply to Campaign Managed Services and Hosted customers only.

 * Third Parties

     This version comes with an upgraded Apache Tomcat version, which fixes Apache security vulnerabilities.